UCLA-CS130/Just-Enough/README.md

 ## Running:
 run `./webserver example_config` to run using `example_config`.
-We recommend you create local config files to test with that are not added to source control. `example_config` we try to have as a simple basic config example.
+We recommend you create local config files to test with that are not added to source control.
+In `example_config` we try to have as a simple basic config example that is working and valid.

 ## File Layout:
 All server source code is located in the `src` directory.